seehiong/banana-levelup/README.md

 3.  **Install dependencies and generate base characters:**
     Run the combined setup script.
 This will install all `npm` packages and then run the script to generate the initial character images.
+    The base images are required before you can generate rotations.
     ```bash
+    # Installs dependencies AND generates base character images
     npm run setup
     ```
-    This script uses detailed natural language prompts to create high-quality collectible figurines for each character archetype.
-The images are saved in the `public/` directory for use in the application.
+    The images are saved in the `public/` directory.

 4.  **Run the development server:**
     ```bash
     npm run dev
     ```
-    The application will be available at `http://localhost:5173` (or another port if 5173 is in use).
+    The application will be available at `http://localhost:5173`.

 5.  **(Optional) Generate Character Rotations:**
-    To generate the 360° rotational views for the characters, run the `setup-rotations` script.
+    To generate the 360° rotational views for the characters, run the `setup-rotations` script. **Note:** You must generate the base characters first (see step 3).
     ```bash
     # Generate rotations for ALL characters
     npm run setup-rotations